Upgrade your website with cohesive IM and Live Chat strengths

 “As a lender, it’s really important for us to be consistent in the member service experience” explained Prabha KC, a mortgage loan officer at the company.
 “If the members are overseas they can still access their loan information.”

-Offering self-service channels was one way the company sought to improve its service delivery, not only facilitating 24/7 support but also freeing up its member service representatives to do more added value work on behalf of their members.
+Offering self-service channels was one way the company sought to improve its service delivery, not only facilitating 24/7 support but also freeing up its member service representatives to do more added-value work on behalf of their members.

 As a result of the implementation, the number of self-service applications doubled and the time taken to submit an application decreased by 40%.